 Page 1 – In order to be in control of your money, you just have to get the fundamentals down pat.
 If you can get the fundamentals right, you will be better off than most people.

 Page 3 – Financially, you only need to be disciplined for a short period of time because once you get started down the right path, it gets easier.

-Page 4 – Put $200 per month into a high interest savings account that pays a measly 1.5% and you will have almost $26,000 after 10 years.
+Page 4 – Put $200 per month into a high-interest savings account that pays a measly 1.5% and you will have almost $26,000 after 10 years.
 Invest only $100 per month and to get a comparable outcome, you need an annualized return of more than 14% per year on your portfolio.
-This is highly improbably given the history of the stock markets over 10 year periods.
+This is highly improbable given the history of the stock markets over 10 year periods.

 Page 14: Four basic ways to protect yourself against various disasters:

 - Disability insurance

 - Life insurance

 - Emergency Fund